GabrielJSuarez/The_Odin_Project_Re-former/README.md

 # This is part of the Forms Project in The Odin Project’s Ruby on Rails Curriculum.
 Find it at http://www.theodinproject.com

 # README
-# Project: Working with Active Records and Relational Databases
+# Project: Working with forms

 Getting started
 Clone the repository to your local machine